-As of 2017, Cline is currently a regular contributor to The Atlantic and The Nation, in addition to running her own designer resale business via eBay.
-She is the Director of Research and Reuse at Wearable Collections, a New York-based textile recycling company and is also at work on her first documentary, about textile waste.
+Cline is currently a regular contributor to The Atlantic and The Nation.
+She is the Director of Research and Reuse at Wearable Collections, New York City’s leading used clothing collections company and the operator of Overdressed the Store, a designer secondhand clothing business on eBay.
+She is also at work on her first documentary, about textile waste, produced by Film First.
+She travels year-around to give lectures and presentations on fast fashion, ethical consumerism and fashion activism.

 Headshots (Click to Download)

 No permission needed to use or crop; please credit the photographer.